Les Leston: Racing career

-He started racing in a Jaguar SS100 before acquiring a 500cc Cooper and his own Leston Special.
+Leston started racing in a Jaguar SS100 before acquiring a 500cc Cooper and his own Leston Special.
 He won the Luxembourg Grand Prix in 1952 (a race containing Stirling Moss and Peter Collins), and became a Cooper works driver in 1954 winning the British Formula Three championship in the same year.
 He participated in three Formula One World Championship Grands Prix, debuting on 2 September 1956, but scored no championship points.
-He was entered to 1962 Le Mans by Colin Chapman to co-drive with Tony Shelly in a Lotus 23, but the race organizer, ACO, denied the entry in the famous Lotus Le Mans debacle.
-His best success at Le Mans came as an Aston Martin works driver with Roy Salvadori where he finished 6th overall in 1957.
+He participated in the 1955, 1957 and 1960 Le Mans 24 Hour races, but failed to finish in the first two of those, and was unclassified in 1960.
+However, in 1961, Leston achieved his best result in the event, finishing 11th overall in a Triumph TR4S.
+He was entered into the 1962 Le Mans by Colin Chapman to co-drive with Tony Shelly in a Lotus 23, but the race organizer, ACO, denied the entry in the famous Lotus Le Mans debacle.

-From 1958 to 1960 he had a successful stint in a Riley 1.5 becoming British Saloon Car champion in Class B as well as campaigning the car in the Monte Carlo Rally and using it as a daily run about for business and pleasure.
+From 1958 to 1960, Leston had a successful stint in a Riley 1.5 becoming British Saloon Car champion in Class B as well as campaigning the car in the Monte Carlo Rally and using it as a daily run about for business and pleasure.

-He was most famous for driving the famous DADIO - a Lotus Elite.
+Leston was most famous for driving the famous DADIO - a Lotus Elite.
 His duels with Graham Warner in LOV1 have gone down in British racing history.
 He would become British GT Champion in this car and have many victories.